zcdev/TriviaGame/README.md

 ### Overview

-In this assignment, we were asked to create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML utilizing setTimeout function.
+In this project, I created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML utilizing setTimeout function.

 ### Technologies